simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ## Still having problems?

-In almost all of my projects and for the "beta tester" I annoyed with this tutorial (**toto insert people**) It did make the setup a chinch.
+In almost all of my projects and for the "beta testers" I annoyed with this tutorial (**toto insert people, dajo, furkan, martin**) It did make the setup quite easy.

 If you still experience errors, here are a few options:

 - Consider using my **todo link** package for the setup, there is much less room for typos
 - Install the testing packages with the compatible versions as shown in the <tldr-link>TL;DR</tldr-link>